hariduspilv/haridusportaal/docker/README.md

 ### Connect to server and compose new containers:
   1. ssh root@haridusportaal.twn.zone
-  2. docker pull harbor.twn.zone/haridusportaal/angular:develop
+  2. docker-compose pull
-  3. docker pull hub.wiseman.ee/htm/drupal-dev
-  4. docker image prune -f
-  5. docker-compose down
+  3. docker-compose down
-  6. docker-compose up -d
+  4. docker-compose up -d
+  5. docker image prune -f

 ## Docker compose
   * Replica of the one on the server.